-Key Events / Milestone / Achievements Incorporation of our Company in the name style of 'Arunaya Organics Private Limited'.
-Setting up of Unit-I, situated at C-8, GIDC Phase-II Naroda, Ahmedabad- 382330, Gujarat, India.
-Company was awarded 'One Star Export House' by Government of India.
-Receipt of ISO 14001: 2015 certification in respect of Manufacture, Supply and Export of Dyestuffs and Intermediaries.
-Receipt of ISO 9001: 2015 certification in respect of Manufacture, Supply and Export of Dyestuffs and Intermediaries.
-The topline of our company crossed ₹ 50 Crore.
-Conversion of Company from Private Limited to Public Limited Company.
+Year Key Events / Milestone / Achievements operate a factory.
+Subsequently, we have commenced operations at Unit-I, located at C-8, GIDC Phase-II, Naroda, Ahmedabad-382330, Gujarat.
+2015 Company was awarded 'One Star Export House' by Government of India.
+2019 Receipt of ISO 14001: 2015 certification in respect of Manufacture, Supply and Export of Dyestuffs and Intermediaries.
+2020 Receipt of ISO 9001: 2015 certification in respect of Manufacture, Supply and Export of Dyestuffs and Intermediaries.
+2021 The topline of our company crossed ₹ 50 Crore.
+2024 Conversion of Company from Private Limited to Public Limited Company.